codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/promotions/multi-env-sequential-flow.md

 1. Enter the settings for the Promotion Flow:
     * **Name**: The name for the flow.
 For this quick start, we'll use `multi-env-sequential-promotion`.
     * **Description**: (Optional) More information about the purpose of the Promotion Flow.
-    * **Flow Timeout**: The maximum duration permitted for the Promotion Flow to complete execution after being triggered, before it is automatically terminated.
-If not specified, the default timeout is set to 1 day (24 hours).
-For the quick start, we'll set it to `5 minutes`.
+    * **Flow Timeout**: The maximum duration allowed for the Promotion Flow to complete execution after being triggered, before it is automatically terminated.
+If not specified, the default timeout is 1 day (24 hours).
+For this quick start, we'll set it to `5 minutes`.
     * **Version**: (Optional) The version of the Promotion Flow.
 This is manually defined and manually updated, and is useful to indicate changes in the same flow.
 For the quick start, we'll set it to `1.0`.

 {% include